Aeropress For Travel: Why This Coffee Maker Is Perfect For Travelers

 Aeropress in its box

 I go to my fair share of cafes where they serve Aeropress coffee and have always enjoyed drinking it.
 I’ve contemplated getting one before but was always satisfied with my simple drip cone set up at home.
-Just recently I went on a road trip to NE Georgia where wasn’t going to be any coffee shops to stop at.
+Just recently I went on a road trip to NE Georgia where there weren’t going to be any good coffee shops along the way.
 Trust me….I researched heavily.
 My only options for coffee were hotel coffee which was going to be a gross tasting coffee maker set up or a Keurig.
-Both options pretty much suck and I especially hate Keurig machines due to how bad they are for the environment.
+Both options suck and I especially hate Keurig machines due to how bad they are for the environment.
 So lucky for me Aeropress sent one over for review and I took it along with me on my trip.
 The only thing I needed was access to a kettle, microwave and/or hot water.